git-diff-tree(1) - phpMan

 The raw format shows the entire commit exactly as stored in the

 commit object.
-Notably, the SHA-1s are displayed in full,
+Notably, the hashes are displayed in full,

 regardless of whether --abbrev or --no-abbrev are used, and parents

-information show the true parent commits, without taking grafts nor
+information show the true parent commits, without taking grafts or

-The format:<string> format allows you to specify which information
+The format:<format-string> format allows you to specify which

-you want to show.
-It works a little bit like printf format, with
+information you want to show.
+It works a little bit like printf

 E.g, format:"The author of %h was %an, %ar%nThe title was >>%s<<%n"